Quick Links

 Is Breast Augmentation Right For You?

-Breast augmentation (augmentation mammaplasty) procedures have remained the most popular cosmetic surgery procedure in America for the past seven years, with a total of 287,085 breast augmentation surgeries performed in 2019 alone.
+Breast augmentation (augmentation mammaplasty), procedures, more commonly referred to as a boob job, have remained the most popular cosmetic surgery procedure in America for the past seven years, with a total of 304,181 breast augmentation surgeries performed in 2023 alone.
 Breast augmentation enhances the symmetry, size, and overall aesthetic appeal of the breasts through the surgical insertion and precise placement of silicone or saline breast implants.
+By choosing a board-certified and reputable plastic surgeon, together you can go over your options for breast augmentation and decide whether it is right for you and your aesthetic goals.

 At Cosmetic Surgery Associates, located in Bethesda, MD, board-certified plastic surgeons Dr. Franklin Richards, M.D., Dr. Dean Jabs, M.D., and Dr. Keshav Magge, M.D. have more than 50 years combined medical experience.
 For individuals in Washington, DC looking for great care, these doctors have successfully performed countless breast augmentation procedures on patients all over Maryland with a variety of aesthetic goals.

-A bigger bust can make you feel sexier, confident, and more approachable to others.
+A bigger bust achieved through a breast augmentation procedure can make you feel sexier, confident, and more approachable to others.

 Reasons to Choose Breast Augmentation

-- To correct a reduction in breast volume after pregnancy
+- Correct reduction in breast volume after pregnancy

-- To balance out a difference in breast size
+- Balance out a difference in breast size

 - Reconstruction following breast surgery

 Breast augmentation, or breast enlargement, is a surgical procedure to enhance the size and shape of a woman’s breasts.
-A breast implant is a silicone plastic shell filled with a saltwater (saline) solution, or a gelatinous form of silicone gel, known as memory gel.
+In some case it can be combined with a breast lift to correct the appearance of sagging breasts.
+A breast implant is a silicone plastic shell filled with a saltwater (saline) solution, or a gelatinous form of silicone gel, known as memory gel or gummy bear implants.
 Breast implant surgery is done on an outpatient basis and takes approximately one and a half hours.
 You will usually feel tired and sore for a few days following the surgery.
 The swelling in the breasts may take three to five weeks to disappear.
 You will likely be able to return to work one week after surgery.

 Dr. Jabs, Dr. Richards, and Dr. Magge understand that the decision to undergo breast augmentation surgery is a highly personal one, and will work in close collaboration with you to safely bring your breast enhancement goals to fruition.